SVijayB/NPM-package-updater/README.md

 [![Product Name Screen Shot][product-screenshot]](https://dyte-internship.herokuapp.com/)

-Given a list of Github repositories, assuming all of them are node js projects with a package.json and package-lock.json in the root, \
-and the name and version of a dependency is provided, the goal would be to tell if the version present is higher or equal to provided version and if \ lower, the user must have the option to update the dependency.
+Given a list of Github repositories, assuming all of them are node js projects with a package.json and package-lock.json in the root, and the name and version of a dependency is provided, the goal would be to tell if the version present is higher or equal to provided version and if lower, the user must have the option to update the dependency.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With